Writing Your LinkedIn Work Experience Section (Examples + 3 Tips)

 Your LinkedIn profile should be used to complement your resume, providing a more expansive look at your qualifications and who you are as a person!

-Writing your LinkedIn profile work experience section
+Writing your LinkedIn experience section

 You don't need to include as many details, but you can include more experiences.
 Your resume needs to include only relevant experience, but your LinkedIn can highlight additional professional experiences, responsibilities, and accomplishments from your most recent 10 to 15 years.